 B2B email example #1.
 Announce a new product or service updates

-In case you are going to launch a new feature or upgrade an already existing service, the first thing you should do is to inform your audience about it.
-That’s also the right time to remind about yourself, offer your subscribers to try your new functionality, and invite them to share their thoughts on your updates.
+In case you are going to launch a new feature or upgrade an existing service, the first thing you should do is to inform your audience about it.
+That’s also the right time to remind your audience about your brand, allow your subscribers to try your new functionality, and invite them to share their thoughts on your updates.

-Here is an email about service updates from Mixpanel; the company listed all main novelties in it focusing on how businesses can benefit by trying them out.
+Here is an email about service updates from Mixpanel; the company listed all the main novelties in it, focusing on how businesses can benefit by trying them out.

 B2B email example #2.
 New partnerships and crew expansion

 Inform your customers about significant crew changes or new partnerships you’ve obtained.
-It’s one thing to say you’re excited about those innovations; it’s another thing, however, to make your customers as excited too.
-List the reasons why the new partnership is valuable for your customers, i.e. how they will benefit from your collaboration.
-This way, you’ll show that you constantly work on improving the quality of your product or service, as well as your customers’ experience.
+It’s one thing to say you’re excited about those innovations; it’s another thing, to make your customers excited too.
+List reasons why the new partnership is valuable for your customers, i.e. how they will benefit from your collaboration.
+This way, you’ll show that you are constantly working to improve the quality of your product or service, and in turn your customers’ experience.

 Email Monks, for example, sent an email informing their subscribers about their new executive.
-The company also listed why they were thrilled to have a new Vice President of Client Success onboard and how his professional experience can help other companies grow.
+The company also listed why they were thrilled to have a new Vice President of Client Success on board and how his professional experience will help other companies grow.

 B2B email example #3.
 Send personalized updates

-Build a reputation of a brand that cares about their customers by personalizing your emails.
-Come up with any important information about personal accounts of your users like statistics, credit score, activity on social media, and whatnot.
+Build a reputation as a brand that cares about their customers by personalizing your emails.
+Come up with important information from the personal accounts of your users like statistics, credit score, activity on social media, and whatnot.

 This is what Buffer did in one of their emails.
-The company offered subscriber to check out the report on the performance of their social media posts within the week.
+The company gave their subscribers a chance to check out the report on the performance of their social media posts within the week.

 B2B email example #4.
 Event invitation

-Whenever you decide to host an event, dedicate an email to the invitation.
-Make sure you explain what kind of event you are going to run, introduce the speakers, and clarify the benefits of this event for the participants.
+When you decide to host an event, dedicate an email to the invitation.
+Make sure you explain what kind of event you are going to run, introduce the speakers, and clarify the benefits of this event.

-Adestra, for example, sent their audience an email with an invitation to a webinar, specifying a clear date and time of the event, introducing the speakers, and offering the customers to get acquainted with the latter by connecting with them on social media.
+Adestra, for example, sent their audience an email with an invitation to a webinar, specifying a clear date and time for the event, introducing the speakers, and letting the customers get acquainted with the latter by connecting with them on social media.